 What is Photogrammetry?

 In practice, a user would place reflective targets across the surface of their critical features and use these locators to create measurements in a metrology software.
-For example, to identify a plane, you would need a minimum of 3 points therefore you would place 3 targets on a surface and snap a few pictures of them.
-Repeating this process for 2 different planes you could then measure the distance between the 2 planes.
+For example, to identify a plane, you would need a minimum of 3 points.
+You would place 3 targets on a surface and snap a few pictures of them.
+Repeating this process for 2 different planes, you could then measure the distance between the 2 planes.
 For a cylindrical feature, you would use 7 target locators, for a conical feature you would use 5.
 This is a typical workflow for utilizing photogrammetry for inspection.

 When to Use Photogrammetry

 The concept of photogrammetry has been around since the birth of the camera but the term “photogrammetry” as we know it was coined around the 1970s when civil engineers decided to use this concept for geographical surveying.
 Once the technology proved to be a beneficial inspection tool, industries started using photogrammetry for part verification.
 Even though the technology can be utilized with your off the line bread box parts, the real benefits have been seen with large-scale products, 6 ft. and larger.